WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let z be the current state.
 2. Assert: Due to validation, (a < |$funcinst(z)|).
 3. Let { TYPE: t_1^k -> t_2^n; MODULE: mm; CODE: func; } be $funcinst(z)[a].
-4. Assert: Due to validation, func is of the case FUNC.
+4. Assert: Due to validation, func is FUNC.
 5. Let (FUNC x local_0* instr*) be func.
-6. Assert: Due to validation, local_0 is of the case LOCAL*.
+6. Assert: Due to validation, local_0 is LOCAL*.
 7. Let (LOCAL t)* be local_0*.
 8. Assert: Due to validation, there are at least k values on the top of the stack.
 9. Pop the values val^k from the stack.